Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Then, see which page is showing up for that query.
 That’s the page you probably want to revamp next!”

 *Editor’s note: Don’t fancy digging through your Google Search Console account to find these opportunities?
-Our Decaying Site Pages & Posts dashboard does it for you.
+Our Decaying Site Pages & Posts dashboard template does it for you.
 You’ll see how the organic sessions and clicks change for each page over time:

 It can be easy to think that every blog post should be added to your “update” list.